Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

-\end{itemize} The uncertainties and model dependence of the merger rate model, the exact PBH formation mechanism, and the various possibilities for the statistics of the curvature fluctuations, clearly blur the calculated intervals for GW mergers and PTAs.
-Nevertheless, GW observations hint at a peak in the PBH dark matter fraction at the solar-mass scale, as expected for PBHs forming at QCD epoch.
+The uncertainties and model dependence of the merger rates, the exact PBH formation mechanism, and the various possibilities for the statistics of the curvature fluctuations, clearly blur the calculated intervals for GW mergers and PTAs.
+Nevertheless, GW observations hint at a peak in $\fPBH$ at the solar-mass scale, as expected for PBHs forming at QCD epoch.
 These observations complement and agree well with the lensing, dynamical and accretion evidence.
 The fit with the data is consistent with all the constraints if one uses a running spectral index for the power spectrum at PBH scales, as suggested in Ref.~\cite{Hasinger:2020ptw}.
 In this case, we are considering a spectral tilt $n_{\srm} = 0.986$ and running $\alpha_{\srm} = - 0.0018$ at PBH scales.
-These values are surprisingly close to those measured at CMB scales, which may hint that Critical Higgs Inflation generates the full matter power spectrum.
+These values are remarkably close to those measured at CMB scales, which may hint that Critical Higgs Inflation generates the full matter power spectrum.